Witold Leon Czartoryski

 Witold became owner of Pełkinie, Wiązownica, Konarzewo, Byliny estates in Poland and Weinhaus in Vienna.

 Witold was a well-known horse racing enthusiast.
-He set up a world-renowned hot bloods stud in Pełkinie, which bred the remarkable Arabian horses Czubuthan, Babolna, Ba-Ida, Kasmira and Aeniza.
+He set up a hot bloods stud in Pełkinie, which bred the Arabian horses Czubuthan, Babolna, Ba-Ida, Kasmira and Aeniza.

 Family

 He was married to Countess Jadwiga Dzieduszycka hr.
-Sas daughter of Count Włodzimierz Dzieduszycki, married on February 21, 1889 in Lwów.
+Sas daughter of Count Włodzimierz Dzieduszycki, married on 21 February 1889 in Lwów.
 They had twelve children together, including: